Lateral Expansion Joint

 Stiffness Temp.
 Factor

-For elevated temperatures material elastic modulus is reducing, therefore the stiffness values should be adjusted.
-This stiffness temperature correction factor is equal to the ratio of elastic modulus at operating and ambient temperature for bellows material and can be specified for each operating mode depending on the temperature
+Adjusts stiffness values for elevated temperatures where material elastic modulus decreases.
+This temperature correction factor equals the ratio of elastic modulus at operating vs. ambient temperature for bellows material.
+Specify for each operating mode based on temperature.

 Allowable lateral expansion movement

-Allowable lateral expansion movement - maximum allowable transverse linear deformation.
-Value used for expansion joint deformation analysis.
+Maximum allowable transverse linear deformation.
+Used for expansion joint deformation analysis.

 Allowable Corr. factor